Katzenbiber/osu_keypad/readme.md

 1. In the folder with the binary SHIFT + right click
 2. Click "Open Powershell here"
-3. press all buttons on the keypad at once (wait for the windows disconnect sound)
+3. press the side button quickly 5 times (wait for the windows disconnect sound)
 4. immideatly run `[System.IO.Ports.SerialPort]::getportnames()`
 5. the command should return a COMn port with n being number